thymeleaf/thymeleaf/README.markdown

 #### Test index files ####

-Folders can contain *index files*.
-These files have to be named `test.index` and allow developers to specify which tests and in which order they want to be executed.
+Index files are files with a name ending with `.thindex`.
+They allow developers to specify which tests and in which order they want to be executed, this is, in practice, create *a test sequence*.
 They also allow the specification of iteration or parallelization without having to change the name of a folder.

-Example contents for a `thtest.index` file:
+Example contents for a `sample.thindex` file:

 ```
 exp.thtest